B i o g r a p h y

-Mr. Bravos most recently performed the roles of Maximilian, Sea Captain and Grand Inquisitor in Bernstein's Candide at The Ravinia Festival.
-Earlier in the summer, he sang the role of Inman in the West Coast premiere of Jennifer Higdon's Cold Mountain at the Music Academy of the West.
+Last season, Mr. Bravos made his professional debut in the roles of Maximilian, Sea Captain and Grand Inquisitor in Bernstein's Candide at The Ravinia Festival.
+Earlier in the summer of 2019, he sang the role of Inman in the West Coast premiere of Jennifer Higdon's Cold Mountain at the Music Academy of the West.

 His 2018-19 season included a return to Virginia Opera, performing as George Jones in Kurt Weill's Street Scene and as Masetto in Don Giovanni.
 He spent the winter months covering the roles of Papageno (Die Zauberflöte), Count Gil (Il Segreto di Susanna) and Gasparo (Rita) at Sarasota Opera.